 Echinacea purpurea is a clump-forming, deciduous plant that flowers in summer and autumn.
-Plant it in the full sun or partial shade preferably in humus-rich soil which is well-drained.
+Plant it in the full sun or partial shade preferably in humus-rich soil that is well-drained.

 Propagate from seed sown in early spring or by division in spring or autumn.
 You can also propagate by root cuttings in late autumn.
 Echinacea purpurea can grow to 1.5m or 5ft.
-They are easy to grow cut back the stems to encourage longer flowering season and don’t worry about pest or disease as they seem to have little problems with that.
+They are easy to grow cut back the stems to encourage a longer flowering season and don’t worry about pests or diseases as they seem to have little problems with that.

 Other species of Echinacea include: